dnalneh/iota-feedback/README.md

     }
     ```

-    2.6.
+    2.5.
 In order to send emails, you could use mailgun and insert your domain and api key in all occurrences of:
     ```
     Email.DefaultSender = new MailgunSender("", // Mailgun Domain
                                             "" // Mailgun API Key
     ```

+    2.6.
+Hit F5 -> check health via "localhost:3010/api/v1/healthcheck"

 2. **feedback-server-ui:**
     - insert your settings from auth0 into the following file: src -> auth.js: